 Most of our properties are all inclusive.
 It means that the rent covers every charges from the house.
 However, make sure which charges are included in the rent in the section “charges (included in rent)” on the offer’s web page.
 Housing insurance will never be included.

-A guarantor a person that’s financially responsible for you in case of non-payment of the rent.
+A guarantor is a person that is financially responsible for you in case of non-payment of the rent.
 Usually, French process requires a guarantor.
 LivinFrance has been working on that to offer accommodation without having any guarantor.

-Subscribing to an housing insurance contract is mandatory by the french law.
+Subscribing to an housing insurance contract is mandatory according to the French law.
 As a consequence, you must be able to show to your landlord an housing insurance contract when you process the check-in.
-Keep in mind the landlord can refuse to process the check in if you are not able to show it.
+Keep in mind the landlord can refuse to process the check-in if you are not able to show it.